VagnerDomingues/docsify-example-panels/docs/index.md

 ### Properties

-They allow you to customize panels styles without rewriting any CSS rule.
+Allows you to customize panels styles without rewriting any CSS rule.

 <!-- div:right-panel -->